Catholic Studies Program

 - Study Abroad - Spring Break 2017

-The Department of Catholic Studies invited you come and explore Sicily and Rome.
+The Program of Catholic Studies invited you come and explore Sicily and Rome.
 March 2 - March 11, 2017.

 - Two-day Symposium in Memory of John Wu